SignPath/website/docs/_jobs/senior-support-engineer.md

 Your primary tasks will eventually include:

 * Product support for SignPath
-* Application administration (project setup, permissions, keys and certificates)
+* Application administration (project setup, permissions, keys, and certificates)
-* CI integration, client-side tools and cryptographic providers
+* CI integration, client-side tools, and cryptographic providers
 * General code signing support (platforms, formats)
 * For the following scenarios
 * First level support for small and medium customers (developers, DevOps)